Shiretoko (UNESCO) Volcanic landscape home to rare wildlife

 Located on the northeastern tip of Hokkaido , the wild nature of Shiretoko was registered as a Natural Heritage site in July 2005.
 A volcanic mountain range runs down the center of the peninsula and includes the active volcano Mt.
-Iozan and the highest peak of the range—Rausu-dake—standing at a towering 1,661 meters above sea level.
+Iozan and Mt.
+Rausu, the highest peak of the range standing at 1,661 meters above sea level.
 This rugged, untamed landscape, with 100-meter tall coastal cliffsides, is occupied by numerous bird species and fish.
 Further inland you'll find hiking trails leading to lakes and volcanic plateaus home to an abundance of wildlife.

-Autumn sees the foliage turn crimson red and vivid yellow, and during this period you'll encounter schools of salmon and trout swimming upriver to spawn.
+Fall sees the foliage turn crimson red and vivid yellow, and during this period you'll encounter schools of salmon and trout swimming upriver to spawn.
 As fall turns to winter, drifting ice from further north transforms the Sea of Okhotsk into a white snowfield.
-Hikers are encouraged to contact the Shiretoko Nature Center to take advantage of guided night tours and daytime treks tailored to bird watching, wild animal tracking, and alpine plant studies.
+Hikers are encouraged to contact the Shiretoko Nature Center to take advantage of treks tailored to bird watching, wild animal tracking, and alpine plant studies.

 Access the Shiretoko Nature Center by car or bus from Memanbetsu Airport.
 From Memanbetsu Airport it takes about 2 hours by car to Utoro.
 From the town center, the Shiretoko Nature Centre is about 10 minutes away.